Skip to Main Content Accessibility Settings

 • How many students can receive services at each center?

 Each center can provide services for 16-18 students at a time.
-Each school year we provide services for a minimum of 40 students, with that number growing each year, especially with the opening of our Farmingdale location in September 2023 and our new facility in Hawthorne, NY, scheduled to open in 2024.
+Each school year we provide services for a minimum of 40 students, with that number growing each year, especially with the opening of our Farmingdale location in September 2023 and our new facility in Hawthorne, NY, which opened in June 2024.

 • What ages are the students you provide services for?